wartaal/HanTa/README.md

 # HanTa
-The Hanover Tagger - A simple approach to lemmatization and POS-tagging based on heuristics and hidden markov models of German text
+The Hanover Tagger - A simple approach to lemmatization and POS-tagging based on Hidden Markov Models.
+Current version includes trained models for English, German and Dutch.